History of Białystok: Wiesiołowski Estate (1514–1661)

-It is precisely for these times comes the first written reference (1514), listing the good of Bialystok.
+It is precisely for these times comes the first written reference (1514), listing the good of Białystok.
 Bachelor's son Nicholas, Nicholas Bakałarzewicz, realized in 1524, his wife Catherine Wołłowiczówna, Bogoria coat of arms.
 After his death in 1547, according to the good will of the deceased Catherine has inherited.
 In the same year his widow, Catherine Wołłowiczówna, married again to Piotr Wiesiołowski (Ogończyk coat of arms) – a courtier of the Polish kings: King Sigismund the Old and Sigismund Augustus.
 He started in Bialystok on the borderlands of Lithuania and Polish residence.
 After his death in 1556, took a good Bialystok sons: Peter and John Wiesiołowski.
-However, after the death of the latter in 1570 became the property of Bialystok Piotr Wiesiołowski (the Younger).
-In 1579 he married Zofią Lubomirską.
+However, after the death of the latter in 1570 became the property of Białystok Piotr Wiesiołowski (the Younger).
+In 1579 he married Zofia Lubomirska.

-In his time began the development of Bialystok.
+In his time began the development of Białystok.
 In 1581, the parish church next to the existing Piotr Wiesiołowski funded school for children.
 In addition, built in the years 1617–1626, the first brick church and the beautiful castle on a rectangular plan, two floors, the Gothic-Renaissance style built by Job Bretfus.
 Extension office continued by his son Krzysztof Wiesiołowski, since 1635 Grand Marshal of Lithuania and the owner of several administrative and royal and married Aleksandra Marianna Sobieska.
-In 1637 he died childless, thus Bialystok came under the management of his widow.
+In 1637 he died childless, thus Białystok came under the management of his widow.
 After her death in 1645 the Wiesiołowskis estate, including Białystok, passed to the Commonwealth, to maintain the castle in Tykocin.
 In the years 1645–1659 Bialystok managed by governors of Tykocin.

 It was then a part of the Grand Duchy of Lithuania.

 Branicki Estate (1661–1802)

 In 1661 it was given to Stefan Czarniecki as a reward for his service in the victory over the Swedes.
 Four years later, as a dowry of his daughter Aleksandra who married Jan Klemens Branicki, thus passing into the hands of the Branicki family.
+The oldest known document mentioning the city of Białystok is related to the exchange of land belonging to the Branicki family and the parish church.
+This document is dated twice, at the beginning of the content August 27, and at the end August 30, 1691.
+Another document mentioning the city of Białystok is a deed issued by Stefan Mikolaj Branicki for the local Jews from July 11, 1692.
+The third document is a tax list prepared by the local parish priest, Father Jan Michal Głowiński on October 1, 1692.